chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 ## Post-Birth

+Congratulations!
+I hope everything went well!
+Now the real fun begins!

 I divide the time after birth into 3 pretty distinct parts:

 Squoze out -> Milk comes in -> 6ish weeks

 ### Squoze out -> Milk comes in

-You should try to spend this entire time in the hospital, until the milk comes in.
-Christian was doing 100% great drinking and stuff until the milk came in.
+You should try to spend this entire time in the hospital.
+The stuff that comes out of your boobies at first is not milk, it is a sugar-watery substance called colostrum.
+After 3-4 days, then you start producing milk.
+Christian did fantastic with colostrum, they said that he had 'textbook latching'.
+However once the milk came in, he didn't/couldn't eat enough.
+It would have been nice to be in the hospital for this.

 Also, a lot of people are sentimental about keeping their newborn with them as much as possible during this time.
 The time immediately after birth (1-3 hours), yeah definitely hang out, get that skin on skin time.
 But you are going to be insanely exhausted, both of you.
 In order to take care of the baby, you have to take care of yourself.
 Don't feel bad about giving it up to the nursery, if there is such a thing.
 Get some sleep, your body has been through an insane trauma.
-I could barely form coherent sentences when VD was done.
+I could barely form coherent sentences when the process was complete.
 "I need sleep" is now a valid excuse.

 **Note** that, health of the mother-wise, you are not quite out of the woods yet.
 You will still be leaking blood and there are many things that can go wrong.
 I can't speak to the recovery time if you get a C-section, but you need to rehabilitate.

 #### Poops

 Your child's first couple poops will not actually be poop.
 They will be a substance called mecunium.
 Mecunium is fucking disgusting, it is like black tar.
 I never actually had to see it, thank goodness.
+Just be prepared for that.

 #### Is this normal?

 Newborns are not like babies you're used to.
 They're really weird.
 Like boys can come out lactating.
 Girls can come out menstruating.
 The newborn, over the course of 24 hours or so, makes a transition from being one of the mom's organs to its own independent being, metabolically and physiologically.
 Hormones play a really big role in this.
 My point is to trust the professionals.
 Also your baby will be covered in slippery goop and a great deal of blood.

+There's a pretty good chance that your kid's head will be malformed.
+This will settle out after a couple of days.

 Christian had a pretty rough birth, he was crammed in there tight.
 So he was pretty grumpy for the first couple days.
 I had two opportunities to have skin on skin contact with him and it was absolute heaven.
 What I'm saying is pack your softest shirts.